 Is Ancestry DNA Worth it?
 How My Results Surprised Me

-A couple of months ago, I finally gave into the idea of having my DNA tested.
+A couple of months ago, I finally gave in to the idea of having my DNA tested.
 First, I wasn’t sure if Ancestry DNA was worth it.
 Is it even accurate?
 I was always really hesitant as well to willingly submit my DNA to anyone, but Ancestry claims that privacy is a priority and your DNA is never shared or even stored using your own name.
-Click here to learn more about Ancestry’s Methods.

 I was also a little hesitant because a part of me enjoyed the mystery of not knowing what I am.
 In some ways, it was nice not to assign a label to my ethnicity or genes.